core-wg/oscore/draft-ietf-core-object-security.md

 The unprotected options ({{fig-option-protection}}) may reveal privacy sensitive information.
 In particular Uri-Host SHOULD NOT contain privacy sensitive information.

-CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.
+CoAP headers sent in plaintext allow for example matching of confirmable (CON) and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.